alijnmerchant21/tendermint-challenge/README.md

 but please add comments or assertions describing the assumptions you are making.
 We are evaluating your skills to write production level code so please provide tests documentation.

+## Assumptions
+1. If given aliens number (M) is greater than the cities number (N), then only N aliens will be created in the world.
+2. If alien is trapped in some city (can't go anywhere) each iteration increase the number of it's steps.
+3. City names can only contain `A-Z`, `a-z`, `0-9`, `-`.
+The name must begin with a letter and cannot end with a dash.
+4. When a map is being loaded, city pairs are created together (north-south, west-east).
+If there is no line for the city in the input file, but it is referenced in some direction, then this city will be present in the map.

 ## How to run
 1. Generate a map of size 20x30 (use your values):
 ```